gwax/www-gwax/posts/2004/07/to-hell-with-popular-opinion.rst

 occurred to me that my desire not to be identified as a hardcore punk is more an issue of my intense desire towards conformity and fitting in, than an issue of my not identifying with the punk thing.
-I've been listening to a bunch of KMFDM, Pig and Excessive Force lately, which I tend to do every so often, KMFDM having been my favorite band for quite some time.
+I've been listening to a bunch of KMFDM, Pig, and Excessive Force lately, which I tend to do every so often, KMFDM having been my favorite band for quite some time.
 Despite that I have been a huge fan of industrial rock for quite some time, I have been unwilling to identify myself as such and